-5. The $LD{50}$ radiation dose for humans is about 5 Gy.
-Animals with much higher $LD{50}$ doses exists, such as tardigrades and extremophile bacteria like D. radiodurans.
+5. The total dose is 7.2 Gy.
+Since the $LD{50}$ radiation dose for humans is about 5 Gy, this dose is definitely higher than the $LD{50}$ radiation dose.

 6. Sarcomas, are cancers that arises from transformed cells of mesenchymal origin, i.e., from cells that lack polarity and are surrounded by a large extracellular matrix.
 Malignant tumors made of cancellous bone, cartilage, fat, muscle, vascular, or hematopoietic tissues are, by definition, considered sarcomas.